RobertWSaunders/databases-class-project/README.md

 ## Data Definition Language

 both flavours of sql
-transistioning er diagrams to a schema strong entity sets just reduce to a schema with the same shit weak entity sets reduce to a table with a primary key for the strong identifying entity set many to many relationships is represented with attributes for the primary keys of the two participating entity sets in additon to the descriptive attributes
+transitioning er diagrams to a schema strong entity sets just reduce to a schema with the same shit weak entity sets reduce to a table with a primary key for the strong identifying entity set many to many relationships is represented with attributes for the primary keys of the two participating entity sets in additon to the descriptive attributes